-Given the declining number of new home buyers, it is now more important to have loyal customers singing your praises and referring potential clients to you.
-Customers, however, will only send business your way if you have developed a close and meaningful relationship with them.
+There's no doubt that the continuing health of your business depends on having loyal customers singing your praises and referring potential clients to you.
+Customers, however, will only send business your way if you've developed a close and meaningful relationship with them.

 The foundation of any successful relationship is trust, which is becoming more difficult to achieve in today's economic climate.
 Home buyers are more skeptical of what builders tell them, in part because of the high number of foreclosures and the urgency with which some sales associates are trying to close deals in a soft market.
 Salespeople appear less trustworthy when they push hard and fast to close deals to shore up shrinking revenues.